Matusadona National Park: History

 Matusadona was proclaimed a non-hunting area on 7 November 1958 before being declared as a Game Reserve in 1963, and then in 1975 it became a National Park, under the Parks & Wildlife Act of Rhodesia.
 Matusadona National Park covers 1400 km2 of flat plains and rugged mountains protecting a diverse flora and fauna.
-Its area encompasses a combination of pristine and rugged wilderness, which before the Kariba Dam was built and Lake Kariba created, was very inaccessible.
+Its area encompasses a combination of pristine and rugged wilderness, which was very inaccessible before the Kariba Dam was built and Lake Kariba created.
 The creation of the lake caused profound ecological changes.
-In particular, the availability of grazing on the lakeshore has contributed to an increase in the populations of large mammals in the park, especially those of elephant and Cape buffalo.
+In particular, the availability of grazing on the lakeshore has contributed to an increase in the populations of large mammals in the park, especially elephant and Cape buffalo.
 The species of grass growing on the shoreline is Panicum repens which grows as long as the lake levels fluctuate bringing nutrients to the shore.
 This source of grazing has allowed populations of large grazers such as Cape buffalo, waterbuck, common zebra, and impala to thrive, attracting the associated predators.
 Matusadona National Park is an Intensive Protection Zone (IPZ) and home to several relocated rhinoceros.

 Ecology and management

 Matusadona National Park includes three distinct ecological areas.
 The first is Lake Kariba and its shoreline grasslands, the second is the floor of the Zambezi Valley, with its thick jesse, Combretum celastroides, thickets and mopane woodland, and; third, the Escarpment area of Julbernardia and Brachystegia woodlands.
 The woodlands do not have much grass but provide habitat for browsers, most notably the black rhinoceros.
-Elephants can be found throughout the Park, seeking shade under the canopy of jesse during the heat of the day.
+Elephants can be found throughout the park, seeking shade under the canopy of jesse during the heat of the day.

 From the floor of the Zambezi valley the escarpment rises some 700 m and is extremely rugged.
 Elephant browsing and fire depredations have, in recent years, caused the once substantial woodlands to decrease allowing grassland to develop.
 This led to the park managers deciding that it was necessary to take control measures to reduce the elephant population and to carry out early burning programmes in the upper escarpment, to reduce the risk of later, hotter fires from causing serious damage to the trees.
 These programmes have been effective as demonstrated by regrowth apparent in the Escarpment area.

 Within a 450 km2 area there was +100 lions feeding on a bounty of Cape buffalo.
 The buffalo began to disappear after losing vital grazing areas to a rise in the level of Lake Kariba upon which the park is set on.
 This in turn saw the lions begin to decline.
 By 2004 a study estimated a mere 28 lions remained in the area but no research was available on their viability and/or any other threats the population may be facing.
 The population is still remaining at a low density and is therefore susceptible to a variety of environmental and human induced pressures.
 Other mammals found include leopard, warthog, greater kudu and bushbuck.